-This course enables students to explore various aspects of cultural heritage and cultural

-India.

-As well as they can gather knowledge about the cultural heritage, cultural forms and cultural

-Expressions performing arts, fairs and festivals.
+This course enables students to explore various aspects of cultural heritage and cultural diversity in historical perspective that discusses numerous cultural practices that have evolved over centuries.
+They will acquire knowledge of changing socio-cultural scenarios of India.
+As well as they can gather knowledge about the cultural heritage, cultural forms and cultural Expressions performing arts, fairs and festivals.

-Internship: Regional and Cultural History of India

-Important Monuments of Coastal Karnataka

-Project: Places of Historical Importance

-Traditional performing Arts of Coastal Karnataka

-Ramayana and Mahabharata importance and relevance in present day
+Internship: Regional and Cultural History of India Important Monuments of Coastal Karnataka Project: Places of Historical Importance Traditional performing Arts of Coastal Karnataka Ramayana and Mahabharata importance and relevance in present day

+BA
-Semester 1 Open Elective

-Title of the Course: CULTURAL HISTORY OF KARNATAKA (CE 3-CE 10) Part-I

-OE: Number of Lecture Hours39/42

-Number of theory Credits 3
+BA Semester 1 Open Elective Title of the Course: Cultural History of Karnataka (CE 3-CE 10) Part-I OE : Number of Lecture Hours39/42 Number of theory Credits 3

 Provide an insight about the cultural development of Karnataka.
 Familiarize Karnataka history and culture.
 Expertise to analyze further development of culture of Karnataka.
 Analyze the factors responsible for origin and decline of dynasties.
 Provide the opportunity to understand the process of cultural diversities.